-(II) The modified report, and validation or verification statement must be submitted to ecology before the applicable verification deadline specified in WAC 173-424-810, even if the responsible entity makes a request to ecology according to WAC 173-424-830(3)(c)(iv)(B) below; and
+(II) The modified report, and validation or verification statement must be submitted to ecology before the applicable verification deadline specified in WAC 173-424-810, even if the responsible entity makes a request to ecology according to (c)(iv)(B) of this subsection; and

-(III) The verification body must provide notice to ecology of the potential for an adverse verification statement at the same time it notifies the responsible entity, and include in its notice to ecology the current issues log.
+(III) The verification body must provide notice to ecology of the potential for an adverse verification statement at the same time it notifies the responsible entity and include the current issues log in its notice to ecology.

-(B) When a verification body has provided notice under subsection (a) and the responsible entity and the verification body cannot reach agreement on modifications that result in a positive or qualified validation or verification statement because of a disagreement on the requirements of this chapter, the responsible entity may petition ecology before the verification deadline and before the validation or verification statement is submitted to make a final decision as to the verifiability of the submitted report or fuel pathway application.
+(B) When a verification body has provided notice under (a) of this subsection and the responsible entity and the verification body cannot reach agreement on modifications that result in a positive or qualified validation or verification statement because of a disagreement on the requirements of this chapter, the responsible entity may petition ecology before the verification deadline and before the validation or verification statement is submitted to make a final decision as to the verifiability of the submitted report or fuel pathway application.
 When the responsible entity files such petition with ecology: